STUNS-Uppsala/Stuns-Aterbrukslabbet/documentation/setup-documentation.md

 ### Set up endpoint

-- Go to webhooks on you clerk dashboard, then press add Endpoint.
+- Go to webhooks on your clerk dashboard, then press add Endpoint.

 - The endpoint URL should be your url + /api/webhooks for example https://stuns.ntig.dev/api/webhooks.